 Star Trek: Voyager fandom once had a large sect interested in pairing up minor crew members Joseph Carey and Samantha Wildman, though he only appeared in the first season (and then in a time-traveling fifth season episode) and she wasn't introduced until the second.
+Though in a crew of about one hundred and fifty people spending several years on the wrong side of the galaxy, it's not unreasonable to assume that everyone has at least met each other.
 It was a great disappointment to them when Carey was killed in the last season.

-A large contingent of the Supernatural fandom ships Sam/Gabriel despite the hostile nature of their few canon interactions, presumably because the ship is a good mirror for the Dean/Castiel ship.
+A large contingent of the fandom ships Sam/Gabriel despite the hostile nature of their few canon interactions, presumably because the ship is a good mirror for the Dean/Castiel ship.
 This is rarely framed as Foe Yay.

 Mycroft/Lestrade, as illustrated by this video.
 It wasn't clear that either of them even knew the other existed until mid-series 2, when Sherlock accused Lestrade of being sent to Baskerville by Mycroft (which Lestrade denied).

-The ship Moriarty/Moran takes this trope to an extreme - Moran has not even appeared in this show, as of the end of series 2.
+The ship Moriarty/Moran takes this trope to an extreme - Moran has not even appeared in this show, as of the end of series 3.

 From Merlin: Morgana and Sir Leon.
 Leon was introduced in the second season and had no scenes whatsoever with Morgana in the second or third series, yet it still gained quite a number of followers.
 This changed in the finale of season three in which Leon is forced to kneel in front of Morgana after she's seized the throne of Camelot.
 The increase in shippers went up exponentially.

-There are lots of fandom examples too.
-Cook/Katie, Effy/Emily, James/Paddy, Tony/Cassie, etc. There are even some across the generations, like Tony/Katie and Naomi/Michelle.
+Skins has Cook/Katie, Effy/Emily, James/Paddy, Tony/Cassie, etc. There are even some across the generations, like Tony/Katie and Naomi/Michelle.

 The Grimm fandom features a sizeable fan base for Barry Raeb/Roddy Piper.
 The two have never met and would most likely be natural enemies (one is a bear, the other is a rat), but they are both Cute but Troubled.